NirK8/create-cognito-user/README.md

 <br/>
 In order for this tool to work, you must first authenticate in your terminal using the aws cli by running the following command:

 <pre><code>aws configure</code></pre>

+The authenticated user must have permission to execute the following sdk commands:
+* DescribeUserPoolCommand,
+* AdminCreateUserCommand,
+* AdminGetUserCommand,
+* AdminUpdateUserAttributesCommand